Sustainability and citizen science: estimating the carbon footprint of the Breeding Bird Survey

 BTO Data Scientist Simon Gillings explores the results of BTO's investigation into the carbon footprint of biodiversity monitoring.

-Simon works with colleagues across BTO to provide strategic leadership, analytical input and design input into the development of data products for internal and external audiences.
+Simon works with colleagues across BTO to provide strategic leadership, and analytical and design input, into the development of data products for internal and external audiences.
+In parallel, he leads the development of tools for acoustic monitoring of birds.

 Relates to projects